 '''

-$ cd $AMETBASE/scripts db/wrfExample
+$ cd $AMETBASE/scripts_db/wrfExample

 '''

-Here, you will see two input files and one C-shell script.
+Here, you will see two input files and two C-shell scripts.
 The setup_project.input file is the input file for initializing the project's database tables (discussed later in Section 6).
-The only thing that you should need to change in this file is the "\$email" variable.
+The only thing you should need to change in this file is the "\$email" variable.
 Note that you should use the backslash "escape" character, "\", to prevent Perl from evaluating the "@" in your e-mail address.
 The populate_project.input file describes specific flags for the model outputs and observations that you want to process.
 See Appendix B for information on the specifics relating to each variable.
 You will likely not need to change anything in this second input file.

 The C-shell file metProject.csh is a wrapper script for calling the Perl programs that actually populate the AMET database with the project data.
-The variables that you will likely change for this project are "AMETBASE" and "TOP"; the latter is the location of the top-level directory of your MADIS installation.
+You will likely only need to verify that the variable AMETBASE has been updated for this project.
 Run the script by typing